 The Bank of England has raised interest rates for the seventh time since December 2021 to 3% – the highest level in 13 years – but what does this mean for UK businesses?
 And is there anything they can do to minimise the financial impact on their operation?

 Who makes the decision to increase interest rates?

 The Bank of England’s Monetary Policy Committee (MPC) meets eight times a year (roughly every six weeks) for its nine members to discuss whether to hold the base rate or move it up or down – and by how much.
 The MPC considers factors such as the rate of inflation, economic growth and the UK employment rate.
 Each member then has a vote, with the majority determining the outcome.

-The latest meeting of the committee was in early September 2022, with its rate decision of 2.25% announced on the 22nd.
+The latest meeting of the committee was in November 2022, with its rate decision of 3% announced on the 3rd.

 The rising base rate will make borrowing more expensive for individuals, families, and businesses who are already battling with increasing energy costs, but unfortunately it seems that the cost of living crisis isn’t going away any time soon.
 In fact, many experts predict that interest rates will continue rising by end of 2022.

 Why has the Bank of England increased interest rates?